aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/detecting-empty-worksheets/_index.md

 ## **Check for Populated Cells**

-Worksheets can have one or more cells populated with values where a value can be simple (text, numeric, date/time) or a formula or a formula-based value.
+Worksheets can have one or more cells populated with values where a value can be simple (text, numeric, date/time) or a formula or a formula‑based value.
 In such a case, it is easy to detect if a given worksheet is empty or not.
 All we have to check is the [**Cells.MaxDataRow**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/getmaxdatarow/) or [**Cells.MaxDataColumn**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/getmaxdatacolumn/) properties.
 If the aforementioned properties return zero or positive values, that means one or more cells have been populated.
 However, if any of these properties return -1, that indicates that none of the cells have been populated in the given worksheet.

 {{% alert color="primary" %}}

-The rows & columns collections have zero-based index, therefore a cell at row 0 & column 0 means the first cell in the worksheet, which is A1.
+The rows and columns collections have a zero‑based index; therefore, a cell at row 0 and column 0 is the first cell in the worksheet, which is A1.

 {{% /alert %}}

 ## **Check for Empty Initialized Cells**

 All cells which have values are automatically initialized.
 However, there is a possibility that a worksheet has cells with only formatting applied.
 In such a scenario, the [**Cells.MaxDataRow**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/getmaxdatarow/) or [**Cells.MaxDataColumn**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/getmaxdatacolumn/) properties will return -1, indicating the absence of any populated values.
-But initialized cells due to the cell formatting cannot be detected using this approach.
-In order to check if a worksheet has empty initialized cells, it is advised to use the `MoveNext` method on the enumerator acquired from the [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) collection.
+But initialized cells that exist only because of cell formatting cannot be detected using this approach.
+In order to check if a worksheet has initialized cells, it is advised to use the `MoveNext` method on the enumerator acquired from the [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) collection.
 If the `MoveNext` method returns **true**, that means there are one or more initialized cells in the given worksheet.

 ## **Check for Shapes**

-It is possible that a given worksheet does not have any populated cells, however, it could contain shapes & objects such as controls, charts, images, and so on.
+It is possible that a given worksheet does not have any populated cells; however, it could contain shapes and objects such as controls, charts, images, and so on.
 If we need to check if a worksheet contains any shape, we can do it by inspecting the [**ShapeCollection.Count**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shapecollection/getcount/) property.
 Any positive value indicates the presence of shape(s) in the worksheet.

 ## **Programming Sample**